 If a C-section is needed for medical reasons (baby is distressed, or in breach or born prematurely, etc.) you can be confident that the surgery will be carried out by expert hands in any major Swiss hospital.

 When you give birth by C-section, your baby is usually handed to you after she is out of the womb and stays with you during recovery, which is usually short.
-You will be urged to move around fast by hospital staff.
 Recovery is much faster when you get up and walk as soon as possible after surgery.
-If you have trouble moving or changing your baby, nurses are usually available 24/7 in all private hospitals.
+Hospital staff will motivate you to be active.
+If you have trouble moving or changing your baby, nurses are usually available 24/7 in all hospitals.

 What happens after you give birth?

-After birth you’ll spend a little time in hospital to adjust to motherhood - around 1 day if you have birth naturally and up to 3 days if you have had a C-section.
+After birth, you’ll spend some time in hospital to adjust to motherhood - around 3 to 4 days if you have given birth naturally and up to 6 days if you've had a C-section.
 All hospitalisation costs will be covered by your health insurance.